xenoncoder/bcr-api-tdd/readme.md

 # BCR Backend API (Test Driven Development & Deployment Challenge)

-This project is an individual challenge to build unit and integration tests from a given [express backend api project](https://github.com/xenoncoder/bcr-api-tdd) and deploying this app using [railway.app](railway.app).
+This project is an individual challenge to build unit and integration tests from a given [express backend api project](https://github.com/xenoncoder/bcr-api-tdd) and deploying this app using [https://railway.app](railway.app).

 Unit and integration tests for this project is built using `jest` and `supertest`.
 Test coverage details can be seen [here](#test-coverage).
 Styling for this javascript project is enforced using ESLint [Google Javascript style guide](https://github.com/google/eslint-config-google).